Label The Anatomy Of A Testis In The Figure

 Tunica Albuginea

 The tunica albuginea is a dense, fibrous capsule that directly covers the testis.
-It's composed primarily of collagen and provides structural support and protection.
+So it's composed primarily of collagen and provides structural support and protection.
 This capsule helps maintain the shape of the testis and protects the delicate internal structures from injury.
 From the tunica albuginea extends septa, or partitions, that divide the testis into approximately 250-300 lobules.
 These lobules are the functional units of the testis, each containing one to four seminiferous tubules.

 Seminiferous Tubules